Steep’s Top 13 Books Every Financial Advisor Should Read

 Robert Cialdini is the go-to expert on the science of persuasion and what factors lead people to being compliant with what another party wants.
 A must-read for anyone in marketing or sales, Influence outlines Cialdini’s research as he went “undercover” for 3 years applying for training at used car dealerships, fundraising organizations, and telemarketing firms to see how the effects of persuasion played out in the real world.
 Cialdini lays out the 6 principles of influence and how they can be used (both for good and for evil) to persuade people every day.

 “It’s really interesting to discover how influenced we are by things we’re not really even aware of.”

-– Kathy Kosta, Digital Marketing Manager
+– Kathy Kosta, Director of Production Marketing

 Scrum, whose name comes from the Rugby formation where both teams lock arms and try to retain control of the ball, lays out the art of getting the most amount of work done in the least amount of time.